smumriak/AppKid/README.md

 	```bash
 	export PKG_CONFIG_PATH="/opt/X11/lib/pkgconfig:/usr/local/lib/pkgconfig:/usr/local/lib:$PKG_CONFIG_PATH"
 	```
-##### Any Other Linux distros
+#### **Any Other Linux distros**
 Installation is pretty much the same as on Ubuntu, just using your local package manager.
-Specific stuff is in swift and Vulkan SDK installation, but if you are running something that is not Debian based - you can probably do the installation yourself.
+Specific stuff is in swift and Vulkan SDK installation, but if you are running something that is not Debian based - you can probably do the installation yourself (instructions for rpm-based distros will be added in future).
-##### Windows
+#### **Windows**
 Well, not there.
 Sorry about that.
 ## Development
 I recommend generating the Xcode project via `swift package generate-xcodeproj` and opening it because indexing and build target generation is just faster this way, but you can just open `Packge.swift` in Xcode and it will be pretty much the same user experience.